 • Antimicrobial therapy to destroy difficult to reach bacteria as deemed necessary by the doctor

 • Oral health evaluation including oral cancer screening, necessary dental films, and decay detection

 • Recommendations based on individual needs as a result of medical and dental histories review

 Scientific studies support the belief of experts that the most important aspect of periodontal treatment is the long term maintenance therapy.
 Individuals vary in their response to periodontal disease and resistance to the disease varies at different times of life.
 When periodontal disease recurs following treatment, it may do so without signs or symptoms to the patient.
-Dr. Rude and his team of periodontal therapist are well trained in recognizing the very subtle signs that may signal detrimental changes.
-Ask Dr. Rude and your hygienist what interval of care would be in your best interest for lifelong oral health.
+Dr. Whitfield and his team of periodontal therapist are well trained in recognizing the very subtle signs that may signal detrimental changes.
+Ask Dr. Whitfield and your hygienist what interval of care would be in your best interest for lifelong oral health.

 Dental sealants are plastic coatings or barriers that protect the teeth against decay-causing bacteria.
 Usually, sealants are applied to the chewing surfaces of your back teeth (premolars and molars) where decay occurs most often.
 Applying a sealant to your teeth can prevent cavities and the need for fillings, which must be replaced every six to eight years.
 Children especially benefit from sealants.